-Join Adam Crespi for an in-depth discussion in this video Baking animation to target characters, part of Working with HumanIK Rigs in Maya.
+Join Adam Crespi for an in-depth discussion in this video Baking animation to target characters, part of Maya: HumanIK Rigs.

 If we need, we can bake an animation into a skeleton, giving us keyframes at every frame.…We'll use this often in an export.…Let's say we're going out to a game engine where we want to bake the animation…into the skeleton, so that we transfer across to our game engine bones, skin,…and skin weights without controls.…I'll select my skeleton on this second fellow here, making sure I don't grab any…of the existing one.…And under the blue button here, I'll choose Bake and Bake To Skeleton.…I have two options here, baking to the skeleton and baking to the Control Rig.…